SrishmaSunku/FINFUN-Recommendations/README.md

 # FINFUN-Recommendations

-# Book Recommendations

 ## Books that introduce kids to problem solving

-###The Lemonade War" by Jacqueline Davies
+1. The Lemonade War" by Jacqueline Davies

-###The Kid Who Ran for President" by Dan Gutman
+2. The Kid Who Ran for President" by Dan Gutman

-###Lemonade in Winter: A Book About Two Kids Counting Money" by Emily Jenkins
+3. Lemonade in Winter: A Book About Two Kids Counting Money" by Emily Jenkins